 Start working on alternatives for coverage immediately to avoid a lapse in insurance, which could result in expensive medical bills.

-On the other hand, Tayne said that the ACA Marketplace is likely to be a less expensive option because premiums are based on income and household size.
-Or, perhaps you can join your spouse’s employer-provided health plan.
-“Sometimes, you'll even qualify for free or lost-cost coverage through Medicaid as well,” she added.
+On the other hand, Tayne said that the ACA Marketplace is likely to be a less-expensive option because premiums are based on income and household size.
+Or perhaps you can join your spouse’s employer-provided health plan.
+“Sometimes, you'll even qualify for free or lost-cost coverage through Medicaid as well,” Tayne added.
 Contact your state Medicaid agency for questions about eligibility.

 Move Your Retirement Funds

 When you lose your job, you’ll generally choose one of three options for handling your retirement fund.
 “If you plan on returning to work as soon as possible, you may consider leaving your retirement funds as they are and then rolling them into your new company's fund once eligible,” Tayne said.
 “While you won't contribute anything during this time, you can retain your funds thus far.”

 However, you will need to check your employer’s rules regarding your own retirement account to be sure about what you can do without incurring any penalties.

 The second option is to roll your account over into your own individual retirement account (IRA) while you decide what you want to do longer term.
 “This allows you to continue pursuing tax-deferred or tax-free financial growth and potentially have more substantial control over your assets and investment options,” Tayne said.

 The third option is to cash out of your retirement fund.
 However, Tayne advised thinking long and hard before making this choice: “If you cash out your retirement fund early, you will then be taxed on the entirety of the current amount.”
 If under age 55, you may also face a 10% early distribution tax penalty.
 “This can satisfy an immediate need for cash but impedes your funds' long-term growth and [leads to] tax loss,” Tayne said.